estefan3112/koko-aio-slang/Presets-ng/arcade-koko-aio/README.md

 Note: The FinalBurn Neo.cfg, MAME 2003 (078).cfg and MAME 2003-Plus.cfg files contain only one line and shall guarantee that the Aspect Ratio is set to 'Full'.
 Without this setting, the Artwork will not appear.

-Also note that the additional Artwork must be installed according to the instructions there.<br>
+Also note that the additional Artwork must be installed according to the instructions there.

+# remaps

+Optional button remapping for individual games, see the description inside.

+# system

+Important additional MAME current layout files, see the description inside.